-2.3.2 Clinical decision support as a service for electronic health record systems
+3.3.2 Duodecim Clinical Decision Support as a service for electronic health record systems

-Clinical decision support serves as an assistant for a professional within the electronic health record system.
+Duodecim Clinical Decision Support serves as an assistant for a professional within the electronic health record system.
 It automatically receives a huge amount of patient information, which it analyses in the light of medical knowledge and the latest clinical guidelines, and provides feedback based on the analysis.
-EBMEDS can generate more than 40,000 evidence-based warnings and reminders and thousands of links.
+Duodecim Clinical Decision Support can generate more than 40,000 evidence-based warnings and reminders and thousands of links.

-The EBMEDS service is integrated with most electronic health record systems that contain structured patient information.
+Duodecim Clinical Decision Support is integrated with most electronic health record systems that contain structured patient information.
 Electronic health record systems can either use the structured feedback of the clinical decision support system and display it as integrated with the electronic health record system user interface, or use the EBMEDS system's own pre-formatted visualization.

-EBMEDS service response times are typically less than one second, but other delays associated with the electronic health record system may increase the response time.
+The response times of Duodecim Clinical Decision Support are typically less than one second, but other delays associated with the electronic health record system may increase the response time.
 The electronic health record system suppliers who have completed the integration provide additional information on the performance of the clinical decision support system and its potential impact on the performance of the electronic health record system in the electronic health record system environment.
 As a rule, the use of the clinical decision support system does not slow down the use of the electronic health record system.

-2.3.3 Operating environment
+3.3.3 Operating environment